zacx-z/jDirector/README.md

     return this;
 });
 MyDirector.prototype = proto;
-new MyDirector().delay(1000).logOK();
+new MyDirector().wait(1000).logOK();
 ```

 #### The Future Object

-`jD.Future` is the return value of many functions of `jD.Director`, such as `delay` and `animate`.
+`jD.Future` is the return value of many functions of `jD.Director`, such as `wait` and `constant`.
 It has functions of the same names that are added through `jD.Director.addFunc`.
 However, the execution of them will be delayed.
 So it is the "future".

 `new jD.Future(director)`: Contructor.
 Should be provided a valid `jD.Director` object.